ibbles/LearningGoogleAppsScript/Apps Script Library.md

 A deployment is a fixed version of the library.
 Except for the head deployment, which is changed with the code changes.

-To deploy the library click the Deploy button in the top-right corner of the [[App Script Editor]].
+To deploy the library click the Deploy button in the top-right corner of the [[Script Editor]].
 Click Manage Deployments.
 Click Create Deployment.
 From the left side for Select Type select Library.